-I was in the lower primary school when he moved him to stay with us and he moved out to rent his own room when I was about to complete basic school.
-At the time I completed senior high school, he had built a self-contained house at a suburb of Obuasi close to where my family was living.
-I stayed with him in his rented room before I completed junior high school and after senior high school, I moved to live with him in his house.
+I was in the lower primary school when he moved him to stay with us and he moved out when I was about to complete basic school.
+At the time I completed senior high school, he had built a house with 4 rooms at a suburb of Obuasi close to where my family lives.
+I stayed with him in his rented room before I completed junior high school and after senior high school, I moved to live with him in his new house.

 Hard Times Beckoning

-He had managed to put up his house through the activities of ‘gather and sell’ (galamsey).
+He had managed to put up his house through the activities of ‘gather and sell’ (galamsey), an illegal mining activity very rampant in the gold mining city at the time.
 When I finally left his house, his wife divorced him, taking along some of the documents of his land and house.
 I remember receiving a call one Saturday morning from him asking me to come over to his house.
 He showed me the remainder of the documents.
 I looked through them and assured him there was nothing to be afraid of.

 Hard Times and Suicide